FOOincognita/PII-Suite/README.md

 # PII-Suite
 PII-Suite contains 2 programs with simple TKinter based GUIs to be used by Texas A&M University's CSCE department for FERPA compliance and enhanced plagiarism detection.
-The two programs are to be used on submissions from GradeScope in preparation for a scan by plagiarism detection software such as Harvard's Compare50, which utilizes the [Winnowing algorithm](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf)
+The two programs are to be used on submissions from GradeScope in preparation for a scan by plagiarism detection software such as Harvard's Compare50, which utilizes the [Winnowing algorithm](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf) \

+Thus far, PII-Suite has been used to process tens of thousands of student submissions, leading to higher plagiarism detection rates.

 ## Linker
 Processes raw GradeScope submissions in preparation for C50 to eliminate duplicate matches & ensure FERPA compliance.